kkvero/elements_of_leetcode/docs/source/bits_kb.rst

 Vocabulary
 ----------
+.. _lsb-label:

 MSB, LSB
 ^^^^^^^^
-Often the bits in a binary representation of a number are referred to as the MSB or LSB.
+The bits in a binary representation of a number are referred to as the MSB or LSB.
 It helps to understand which bits will be effected by an operation.

 | MSB - most significant bit (the leftmost)